postmanlabs/labs-docs/src/pages/docs/postman/customizing-postman.md

 ### Customizing Request Methods

 You can customize request methods in Postman to meet specific requirements.
-Once you create your own request methods, you'll be able to send/save them.
+Once you create your own request methods you'll be able to send/save them.

 This feature lets you to save/delete your customized method and also enables you to delete default methods.
 Click in the request method dropdown area, type your method name and send/save it.
 You can also send a request without saving the customized method you created.
 The following screen illustrates this procedure.